 Course Outline

-• organization of work with requirements in Scrum - the Product Backlog Refinement process
+• Organization of work with requirements in Scrum: The Product Backlog Refinement Process

-• artifacts in Scrum: Product Backlog - a register of requirements, Sprint Backlog - a register of tasks, Increment - a working business value
+• Artifacts in Scrum: Product Backlog (a register of requirements), Sprint Backlog (a register of tasks), Increment (a working business value)

-• stakeholders, project client, and end users
+• Stakeholders, project client, and end users

-• multi-generational impact on identifying customer needs
+• Multi-generational considerations and their impact on identifying the needs of government customers

-4. Formulating the product/project vision
+4. Formulating the Product/Project Vision for Government

-• project goal and vision
+• Project goal and vision

 • Identifying project quality criteria